abhinavsuthar/Android_Spy_App/README.md

 # Android RAT

-This repository is not maintained :-
+This is just a demo repository :-

+Full code is deployed at https://hawkshawspy.com

-For purchase/queries, email me at gupta.10@iitj.ac.in
+For subscription/queries, email me at gupta.10@iitj.ac.in
+or
 Telegram :- @hawkshaw02

 ![Screenshot](Screenshot%20from%202019-09-15%2001-46-16.png)